IceCubeOpenSource/IC86_LE_solarDM/README.md

 Finally,

-* combined_sensitivity_plotter.py is used to calculate the cross-section upper limits.
+* combined_sensitivity.py is used to calculate and save the cross-section upper limits.
 This script can be run directly to print the pre-unblinding sensitivity for all channels.

-* plot_limits.py is used to plot the pre-saved sensitivities/upperlimits
+* plot_limits.py is used to plot the pre-saved sensitivities/upperlimits obtained from the above script.